-Kakadu is BIG!
+It’s a big place!
 Over 20,000 square kilometres and nearly half the size of Switzerland.
 Kakadu National Park is home to more than 10,000 crocodiles, 280 different types of birds and around 2,000 different types of plants.

-Things to see and do in Kakadu
+Things to see and do in Kakadu National Park

 Be sure to see as much as you can when you visit this amazing National Park.
 It really is an experience of a lifetime.

-Warradjan Cultural Centre – the 6 seasons of Kakadu
+Warradjan Cultural Centre

 Time your visit perfectly with the 6 seasons of Kakadu.
 Every season brings you a different experience!